 Many Arsenal fans were happy to see the back of the disruptive Guendouzi, but the young midfielder is currently shining in an exciting Marseille side.

 It made sense for all parties for his loan move to be made permanent, however.

 “For me, he looks like a modern-day Vieira, and I know that’s a big statement, but he looks the real deal, this guy.”

 Jamie O’Hara hasn’t quite mastered the art of putting his finger on the pulse but he captured the mood of Arsenal supporters when Partey signed from Atletico Madrid for £45million in 2020.

-Injuries meant he didn’t quite live up to expectations last season but the Ghana international looks a solid bet to become an important player for Arsenal in the years to come
+Injuries meant he didn’t quite live up to expectations in his debut season – and another setback derailed their 2021-22 campaign – but the Ghana international looks a solid bet to become an important player for Arsenal in the years to come.

 Albert Sambi Lokonga